gaone-M/tester-assesment/README.md

 5. The percentage based discounts do not apply on groceries.
 6. A user can get only one of the percentage based discounts on a bill.

+###### ASSESSMENT QUESTIONS: ######
-1. Write test cases for the above scenario.
+• Write test cases for the above scenario.
-2. Use any Automation Tool you are comfortable with.
+• Use any Automation Tool you are comfortable with.
-3. Describe Some General Risks Associated with Automation Testing.
+• Describe Some General Risks Associated with Automation Testing.
-4. According to you, can Automation Testing completely replace Manual testing?
+• According to you, can Automation Testing completely replace Manual testing?
 Explain your answer.